 Detach the slip on your rate notice and send with your cheque or money order made payable to Shire of Narembeen, 1 Longhurst Street, Narembeen WA 6369

 Pay from your online bank account into the Shire’s account*.

 Bank – Bankwest

 *Please make sure you use the assessment number on your rate notice as the reference number when making rates payments online so that your payment may be identified.

-- Pay in full by the due date (including any outstanding arrears) and receive a 4% discount on the current years rates.
-Due Date for payment in full: 2nd September 2016
+Pay in full by the due date (including any outstanding arrears) and receive a 2% discount on the current years rates by the due date in full.